Gudimetlanagajyothi/-India-City-GDP-Insights-/README.md

+To access this data firstly we need to login the page.secondly dashboards will display.

 Power BI Dashboards: City Data Analysis (2011-2024):

 This repository contains Power BI dashboards that analyze and visualize various economic and sectoral indicators for 30 cities across the years 2011 to 2024.